blacknand/nand2tetris/README.md

 + Stack Arithmetic: Handling basic stack operations
 + Memory Access: Translating memory access commands
-+ Code Translation: Converting VM code to Hack assembly Sure!
-Here's the continuation of the README, detailing the remaining phases of the project:
++ Code Translation: Converting VM code to Hack assembly
 ## 8. VM Part II
 In this phase, we extend the capabilities of the VM translator to handle more complex commands, including program flow and function calling.
 + Program Flow: Translating conditional and unconditional branching commands